caesarbell/contentful-smart-migration/README.md

   {
     id: "components",
     name: "Components",
-    remove: true, // the remove method tells CSM to remove this field from Contentful.
+    remove: true, // the remove property tells CSM to remove this field from Contentful.
   }
 ]
 ```

-**Important** If called again in the same environment the field with the remove property will be ignored, if you remove the property removed it will tell the CSM to create the field again.
+**Important** If called again in the same environment the field with the remove property will be ignored.
+When you delete the property "remove", it will tell the CSM to create the field again.

 Modify a Field (changing the name)